 Skills mapping can help SMEs to utilise existing skills within their organisations.
 It can also help retention by giving employees growth opportunities and offering further training.
 This can also boost productivity, overall team potential and streamline your business processes – what's not to like?

 Find out how you can develop & upskill your people via accessible online courses today with Breathe’s Learn module.
-You can record training courses within Breathe’s training module, too.
+Sign up & take out a free trial today.

 Author: Aimée Brougham-Chandler